Code-Institute-Submissions/Destination-Donegal-Town/README.md

 1. The page will refresh and you must scroll down to the Github pages section again, a message will appear saying "Your site is published at https://gareth1980.github.io/Destination-Donegal-Town/
 ## To run this project locally
-1. Clone this project from GitHub following the steps below:
+Clone this project from GitHub following the steps below:
-2. Open the following link https://github.com/Gareth1980/Destination-Donegal-Town in a new window by pressing right click and then clicking on the "open link in a new tab", that will open my Project GitHub repository.
-3. Under the repository name, click "Clone or download" at the top right.
+1. Under the repository name, click "Clone or download" at the top right.
-4. Copy the clone URL for the repository.
+1. Copy the clone URL for the repository.
-5. In your local IDE open your terminal and type: "git clone" , and paste the URL you copied in Step 3.
+1. In your local IDE open your terminal and type: "git clone" , and paste the URL you copied in Step 2.
-6. Now you will be able to open the project from your local IDE and see how it works.
+1. Now you will be able to open the project from your local IDE and see how it works.